How to get red wine out of a white sweater

 Immediately rinse the affected area with cold water.
 Hold the fabric under running water from the back to push the liquid out, preventing it from spreading.
 Aim for a gentle pressure to avoid damaging the fibers.

-Miss Mouth's Messy Eater Stain Remover
+Miss Mouth's Stain Remover 2-Pack Bundle

-Amazon price updated: August 13, 2025 2:04 pm
+Amazon price updated: November 16, 2025 11:25 am

 After rinsing, inspect the fabric closely.
 Look for any signs of discoloration or residue that may remain.
 If the stain is still visible, do not dry the garment, as heat can set the mark, making removal more difficult.